WittleWolfie/WW-Blueprint-Core/Blueprint-Core/articles/contributing.md

         * `mklink /j docs Blueprint-Core\_site`
     * This is needed to update documentation when building changes

+**Note**: It is recommended to build using the Debug configuration.
+The Release configuration generates documentation which takes several minutes.

 ## Pull Request Requirements

 1. Change Description